 Myanmar is on the Map for Bird Watching

-Moeyun Gyi Wetlands Sanctuary, a 3-hour drive north of Yangon (Rangoon) in Bago Division, is an exciting opportunity for bird watching lovers.
+Moeyun Gyi Wetlands Sanctuary, a 3-hour drive north of Yangon in Bago Division, is an exciting opportunity for bird watching enthusiasts.
 Constructed in 1878 as a reservoir to supply water to a canal for moving cut timber, the area now supplies water for downstream rice cultivation and has evolved into a natural wetland area with a surface area over 100 km2.
-Since 1988, the state-owned area has been protected for wildlife habitat and more recently has achieved “Wetland of International Importance” by way of the Ramsar Convention global environmental treaty.
+Since 1988, this state-owned area has been protected for wildlife habitat and more recently has achieved “Wetland of International Importance” by way of the Ramsar Convention global environmental treaty.

 Every year around the globe, millions of birds fly from the northern hemisphere to warmer tropical climates.
 The East Asian-Australian Flyway bisects Myanmar and Moeyun Gyi Wetlands is one of a network of rest stops along the flight path of millions of migratory birds.